- By Smith Mathew

 Choosing a domain with a good reputation is helpful.
 If the domain has been assessed some penalty, it can be detrimental to your business due to a lack of credibility.
 Using keywords in a domain name may be useful; however, given all the keywords that websites have already used, you may not be able to have the domain name of your choice.

 Your domain name is crucial because it indicates what your site is all about.
 Opt for a more straightforward, unique, relevant domain name rather than a sensational name to help users connect with your site.
 You can use an online dictionary to check words related to your service or product.
-You can also use a combination of two or three words, such as Getresponse, WheelDeal, JemMob, or Homeflow.
+Also use a combination of two or three words, such as Getresponse, WheelDeal, JemMob, or Homeflow.
 You can even think outside of the box and come up with something really creative, such as Reddit, Google, and Yelp, to name a few.

 Again, focus on your prospective customers and come up with something catchy and easy to spell that they can relate to; for example, if you search for Food or a restaurant in Brandon, you see https://www.portillos.com/in the results.
 The name conveys that this is a Food business and the region (Brandon) where they provide Food services.